eniazemi/Modular-Madness/README.md

 Type ```clear``` to **clear all the modules and start over!**

+The number of output strings is limited to **sixteen times** the number of input strings in the corresponding process line.

 P.S.
 The connect can only be made for **2 modules** at the same time.

 Please write in **all lowercase!**

 ## Usage

 Here is an example run test and its output:

 ```cpp